thousandeyes/terraform-provider-thousandeyes/docs/resources/agent_to_agent.md

 ### Optional

-- `alert_rules` (Block List) Get ruleId from /alert-rules endpoint.
+- `alert_rules` (Block Set) Get ruleId from /alert-rules endpoint.
 If alertsEnabled is set to 'true' and alertRules is not included in a creation/update query, applicable defaults will be used (see [below for nested schema](#nestedblock--alert_rules))
 - `alerts_enabled` (Boolean) Set to 'true' to enable alerts, or 'false' to disable alerts.
 Defaults to 'true'
 - `bgp_measurements` (Boolean) Enable BGP measurements
 - `bgp_monitors` (Block List) Array of BGP Monitor objects (see [below for nested schema](#nestedblock--bgp_monitors))